qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Available options are:

 * |radioButtonOff| :guilabel:`User defined`: The default
-  :guilabel:`Min` and :guilabel:`Max` values of the band(s) can be overridden
+  :guilabel:`Min` and :guilabel:`Max` values of the band(s) can be
+  overridden
 * |radioButtonOff| :guilabel:`Cumulative count cut`: Removes outliers.
-  The standard range of values is ``2%`` to ``98%``, but can be adapted manually.
+  The standard range of values is ``2%`` to ``98%``, but it can be adapted manually.
-* |radioButtonOn| :guilabel:`Min/max`: Uses the whole range of values in the image band.
+* |radioButtonOn| :guilabel:`Min / max`: Uses the whole range of values in the image band.
-* |radioButtonOff| :guilabel:`Mean +/- standard deviation x`: Creates a color table that only considers values within the standard deviation or within multiple standard deviations.
-This is useful when you have one or two cells with abnormally high values in a raster grid that are having a negative impact on the rendering of the raster.
+* |radioButtonOff| :guilabel:`Mean +/- standard deviation x`: Creates
+  a color table that only considers values within the standard deviation or within multiple standard deviations.
+  This is useful when you have one or two cells with abnormally high values in a raster layer that impact the rendering of the raster negatively.

 Calculations of the min and max values of the bands are made based on the:

 * :guilabel:`Statistics extent`: it can be :guilabel:`Whole raster`,
   :guilabel:`Current canvas` or :guilabel:`Updated canvas`
-* and the :guilabel:`Accuracy`, which can be either :guilabel:`Estimate (faster)` or :guilabel:`Actual (slower)`.
+* :guilabel:`Accuracy`, which can be either
+  :guilabel:`Estimate (faster)` or :guilabel:`Actual (slower)`.

 .. note:: For some settings, you may need to press the :guilabel:`Apply` button of the layer properties dialog in order to display the actual min and max values in the widgets.

 Color rendering
 ---------------

-For every :guilabel:`Band rendering`, a :guilabel:`Color rendering` is possible.
+For all kinds of :guilabel:`Band rendering`, the :guilabel:`Color rendering` set.

-You can also achieve special rendering effects for your raster file(s) using one of the blending modes (see :ref:`blend-modes`).
+You can achieve special rendering effects for your raster file(s) by using one of the blending modes (see :ref:`blend-modes`).

-Further settings can be made in modifying the :guilabel:`Brightness`, the :guilabel:`Saturation` and the :guilabel:`Contrast`.
-You can also use a :guilabel:`Grayscale` option, where you can choose between 'By lightness', 'By luminosity' and 'By average'.
+Further settings can be made by modifying the :guilabel:`Brightness`, :guilabel:`Saturation` and :guilabel:`Contrast`.
+You can also use a :guilabel:`Grayscale` option, where you can choose between 'Off', 'By lightness', 'By luminosity' and 'By average'.
-For one hue in the color table, you can modify the 'Strength'.
+For one :guilabel:`Hue` in the color table, you can modify the 'Strength'.

 Resampling
 ----------

-The :guilabel:`Resampling` option makes its appearance when you zoom in and out of an image.
+The :guilabel:`Resampling` option has effect when you zoom in and out of an image.
 Resampling modes can optimize the appearance of the map.
 They calculate a new gray value matrix through a geometric transformation.

 .. _figure_raster_resampling: